 K-Mart Site Redevelopment into the Quarry Place Project - The City has also worked creatively with St. Anton Development Company, a well-known affordable housing developer, to process entitlements including a General Plan Amendment, Rezone, Tentative Subdivision Map and Design Review to facilitate the conversion of the former K-Mart property (both vacant and developed commercial parcels) located at the corner of Pacific Street and Sunset Boulevard into 180 apartments that will be 100% affordable to households at 50 and 60% AMI.
-The project also includes 40 small lot single family residential lots (referred to as "Cobblestone") and two future commercial parcels that were consolidated and reconfigured into the new development layout.
+The project also includes 40 small lot single family residential lots (referred to as "Cobblestone") and two future commercial pads on the Pacific Street frontage of the development.
+The 15.4 acre site originally consisted of 9 separate parcels that were consolidated and reconfigured into the new development layout.
 The density of the apartment component is just under 21 dwelling units per acre.
 Removal of the former K-Mart retail building (i.e., 86,479 square feet in size and built in 1988) is a key component of the development plan illustrating that redevelopment opportunities are feasible.